Daryl P. Friedman

 Chief Industry, Government, & Member Relations Officer

-Daryl P. Friedman is Chief Industry, Government & Member Relations Officer for the Recording Academy.
-Called “the D.C. chief for music’s creative community” by Variety and “The Artists’ Advocate” by Billboard, Friedman oversees the company’s advocacy, membership and industry relations divisions.
+Daryl P. Friedman is Chief Industry, Government, & Member Relations Officer for the Recording AcademyTM.
+Referred to as "the D.C. chief for music's creative community" by Variety and "music creators’ man in Washington" by Billboard, Friedman oversees the Academy’s advocacy, membership, and industry relations divisions.

 Friedman joined the Recording Academy in 1997 and established the organization's Washington, D.C., office.
-He created The Academy’s GRAMMYs on the Hill initiatives, which include a number of programs to advance the rights of music creators through advocacy, education and dialogue.
-He serves on the boards of the National Music Council and Creative Community for Peace, and was named Executive of the Year by the Washington Area Music Association.
+He created GRAMMYs on the Hill®, Washington's largest annual music advocacy program, as well as a number of programs to advance the rights of music creators through advocacy, education, and dialogue.
+He serves on the Library of Congress’ National Music Preservation Board and the boards of the National Music Council and Creative Community for Peace.
+He was named Executive of the Year by the Washington Area Music Association in 2000.

-Todd Dupler is the Senior Director, Advocacy & Public Policy for the Recording Academy, the organization internationally known for the annual GRAMMY Awards.
-In this role, Dupler works with Academy leadership to develop policy positions on issues affecting the music community, and represents the interests of The Academy’s 24,000 members before Congress and federal agencies.
-In addition, he manages GRAMMYs on the Hill Advocacy Day and GRAMMYs in My District, The Academy’s signature grassroots advocacy programs.
-Dupler also coordinates state and local advocacy with The Academy’s 12 regional Chapters.
+Todd Dupler is Senior Director of Advocacy & Public Policy for the Recording Academy.
+In this role, Dupler works with Academy leadership to develop policy positions on issues affecting the music community, and represents the interests of the Academy’s members before Congress and federal agencies.
+In addition, he manages GRAMMYs on the Hill Advocacy Day and District Advocate, the Academy’s signature grassroots advocacy programs.
+Dupler also coordinates state and local advocacy with the Academy’s 12 regional Chapters.

 Dupler also served on the legislative staff for Rep. Kevin Brady and Sen. Phil Gramm.
 In addition, he was a presidential appointee at the U.S. Department of Labor and also has experience in state government.
 Dupler received his J.D. from the Georgetown University Law Center and his B.A. degree in history and political science from Baylor University.
 He is a member of the state bar of Texas and serves on the boards of the Copyright Alliance and the Texas State Society.